htcondor/htcondor/docs/version-history/development-release-series-91.rst

-- As we transition from identity based authentication and authorization (X.509 certificates) to capability based authorization (bearer tokens), we have removed Globus GSI support from the release.
+- As we transition from identity based authentication and authorization (X.509 certificates) to capability based authorization (bearer tokens), we have removed Globus GSI support from this release.
   :jira:`697`

 New Features: